 Several of our major vendors (Microsoft, Adobe, etc.) have changed the way they distribute and charge colleges for software.
 They are moving to an annual enterprise license, which means that we are now billed annually for the number of devices we have that use the software.
 We can no longer purchase these products on a request-by-request basis.

 Beginning August 1, 2016, Information Resources will change the software chargeback model to annually charge departments for Microsoft Office and Adobe Acrobat Pro.
-All three of these software packages will be combined into a General Software Bundle and included in every computer’s base image.
+These software packages will be combined into a General Software Bundle and included in every computer’s base image.
 Inventory sheets will be sent to departments in early-to-mid September for review and final invoices will be sent to department in early October.

 Administrative installs of Adobe Creative Suite will be charged annually as part of this process.